IntentArchitect/Docs/articles/application-development/modelling/services-designer/message-based-integration-modeling/message-based-integration-modeling.md

 To create an `Integration Command`:

 1. Add a new `Integration Command` to any diagram in the `Services Designer`.
 This typically represents an integration message your application will send.
+2. Name your `Integration Command`.
-2. Right-click on the `Integration Command` and select **Add Property** to start modeling the data structure of the message.
+3. Right-click on the `Integration Command` and select **Add Property** to start modeling the data structure of the message.
-3. Add additional data types as needed:
+4. Add additional data types as needed:
    - **Eventing DTO** - for modeling complex child objects.
    - **Enum** - for modeling enumerations.